AnandChowdhary/hello-bar/README.md

   background: "#eee", // Background color
   textColor: null, // Black or white text is automagically determined; you can specify a color if you like
   size: "normal", // Set to "large" for a big banner like Hello Bar,
-  disableBodyMove: false, // Set to true to not move the body slightly down
+  disableBodyMove: false, // Set to true to not move the body slightly down,
+  hide: false, // Set to true to not show the bar
   i18n: {
-    hideText: "Hide announcement" // ARIA-label for close button }
+    hideText: "Hide announcement" // ARIA-label for close button },
+  targeting: {
+    once: false, // Set to true to not show after it's been closed in this session
+    onceUser: false, // Set to true to not show after it's been closed by this user EVER }
 });
 ```